 In the fall of 2019, we will welcome our incoming students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
 During the construction no existing study spaces will be closed and disruption to library users will be kept to a minimum.

-Work on the Robarts Common will resume this week, after a pause due to encountered site conditions.
 Here is an overview of work to take place over the next several weeks:

 All work will take place between the hours of 7 am and 4 pm in adherence with City of Toronto noise bylaws.